With eye on investors, Saudi Arabia plans training for judges

 However, some clerics in the kingdom have opposed any change to the judiciary, seeing the country’s legal system of sharia or Islamic law as a divinely inspired set of rules that cannot be changed by temporal authorities.

-A cabinet statement reported by the Saudi Press Agency said the training centers, run by the Justice Ministry, would focus on the “efficiency and performance” of judges and other officials.
+A cabinet statement reported by the Saudi Press Agency said the training centres, run by the Justice Ministry, would focus on the “efficiency and performance” of judges and other officials.

 Saudi judges are clerics who preside over everything from economic, criminal to political cases using Islamic jurisprudence.
 Educated at state-run seminaries, they learn how to interpret centuries-old judicial texts and apply them in court as they see fit, without reference to precedence.

-The system is often criticized by human rights groups who say it allows judges to apply rules inconsistently and without due process, and by businesses who say it weakens the kingdom’s investment climate.
+The system is often criticised by human rights groups who say it allows judges to apply rules inconsistently and without due process, and by businesses who say it weakens the kingdom’s investment climate.

 “All judges, assistant judges, clerks and court secretaries need a huge amount of training and upgrading of their skills,” said Majid Garoub, a prominent lawyer.

-Some religious conservatives in the judiciary and the Justice Ministry have tried to block the training and other reforms including the introduction of specialized courts for different branches of law and women practicing as lawyers.
+Some religious conservatives in the judiciary and the Justice Ministry have tried to block the training and other reforms including the introduction of specialised courts for different branches of law and women practising as lawyers.

 They have also opposed a ruling by the Supreme Board of Judiciary this month that women must identify themselves in court using government documents, rather than be identified by a male relative, making it harder for men to stop female relatives from testifying in court.